 European hawkweeds are invasive in North American pastures, where mechanical methods of control are difficult and ineffective.
 Chemical control with broad-spectrum herbicides is not selective and relatively expensive, with the weed often recolonising untreated pastures.
 Insects that feed on hawkweeds in Europe have been studied as potential biological control agents for North America since 2000.
 Two agents have been released – the gall wasp Aulacidea subterminalis, which was first released in Canada and the USA in 2011, and the hoverfly Cheilosia urbana which was released in Canada in 2017.
-The C. urbana was due to be released in the USA in 2020 but was postponed to 2021-22 due to COVID-19.
+The C. urbana was due to be released in the USA in 2020 but was postponed due to COVID-19.

 So, what’s the problem

 European hawkweeds (Pilosella spp.) were introduced into New Zealand and North America where several species have become troublesome weeds in pastures, clear-cut areas and nature reserves.
 Seven Pilosella species are noxious weeds in the northwestern USA and British Columbia in Canada: Pilosella officinarum (mouse-ear hawkweed), P. aurantiaca (orange hawkweed), P. caespitosa (meadow hawkweed), P. flagellaris (whiplash hawkweed), P. piloselloides (tall hawkweed), P. glomerata (yellowdevil hawkweed) and P. floribunda (kingdevil hawkweed).
 They reproduce by seed and vegetatively, the latter resulting in mat-forming growth that outcompetes native and desirable vegetation.
 A lack of specialized natural enemies to keep them in check is thought to be one of the main reasons for hawkweeds becoming invasive outside their native range.